oskarwiskman/wow-downranking/README.md

 * Lesser Healing Wave

 ### Update log

+#### 2019-06-26 Spell details with graphs
+* Added a spell details modal, opened by clicking on the details link within a spell tooltip.
+Spell details present graphs for the selected spell, showing how HES, HpME and HpS increase with +Healing.
+* HES slider and breakpoints can now be found in the Spell details modal.

 #### 2019-06-24 Talents, Slider and HES
 * Added all talents that affect either healing power or spell cost.